fmitra/authenticator/docs/api_v1.md

 Request a new address (email or phone number) to be added onto the account.
-On receipt, a randomly generate OTP code will be delivered to the new address and the client will receive a JWT token containing the OTP hash.
+On receipt, a randomly generate OTP code will be delivered to the new address and the client will receive a refreshed JWT token containing the OTP hash.
 Clients are expected to send the OTP back through `api/v1/contact/verify` in order to complete the address change.